-After repairing it I was ready to leave.
-It was raining quite a bit, but wasn't all too cold.
-Bram only carried two bags, those contained everything he said he would need for 3 weeks.
-Before we left in the rain we first took some pictures.
+After repairing it, I was finally ready to leave.
+It was raining, but not too cold.
+Bram only carried two bags containing everything he claimed to need for three weeks of cycling.
+Before leaving in the rain, we first took some photos.

 It was raining hard but we were excited to go.